SasView/sasview/src/sas/qtgui/Calculators/media/gsc_ex_magnetic_spheres.rst

 Where $\widetilde{N}$ and $\widetilde{M}_x$ are the fourier transforms of $N$ and $M_x$ respectively.

-We will use the same R values as in the paper referenced above and hence require:
+We will use the same $R$ values as in the paper referenced above and hence require:

  - $R=0.0025$
  - $R=0.2025$